andyatkinson/andyatkinson.github.io/_posts/2024-01-05-Rails-Changelog-Podcast-014-PostgreSQL-Rails-andrew-atkinson.md

 ## Wrap Up

-Emmanuel was a great host, and I had a lot of fun talking about Rails and PostgreSQL features as a guest.
-I hope the episode is useful for listeners learning how to use these features in their applications.
-Hopefully Emmanuel and I are able to meet up in person at a future Rails World or Ruby on Rails related event.
+Emmanuel was a great host, and I had a lot of fun talking about Rails and PostgreSQL features, and how developers can use them to level up their applications.

+I hope the episode is useful for listeners learning how to use these features, and to expand their knowledge of what’s possible in PostgreSQL.

+Emmanuel and I hope to meet up someday in-person, at a future Rails World or Ruby on Rails related event.
+Maybe we’ll see you there too!